aghogwarts/DisnakeWavelinkBot/Readme.md

 An example music bot that is written in Disnake [Maintained discord.py Fork]

 ## Disnake
-Disnake is a maintained and updated fork of `discord.py`.
+Disnake is a maintained and an updated fork of `discord.py`.
 It supports and covers everything of Discord's API.

 [Disnake Github Repo](https://github.com/DisnakeDev/disnake)